 The act of self-care is the intentional care of one’s mental, physical, and emotional health through everyday practices and activities.
 When you care for yourself, it helps to maintain your mental health.
+One needs to understand the importance of loving themselves.

 Self-care can be as simple as taking time out in the morning or evening with meditation and/or exercise, so that by the afternoon, when things are more stressful, you’ll be able to handle these situations better.